-Staff Contact: Dian Lloyd S1 or S2 HPW2 CP10
+Staff Contact: Head, School of Art History and Theory S1 or S2 HPW2 CP10

 This subject will critically examine the issues of gender in art history from a number of perspectives.

 Social and cultural analysis will be applied to the work of a variety of women artists.
 Art Historical perspectives will be subjected to a feminist reading.